Status of Corporate Governance

 To achieve the GROUP philosophy, we recognize the importance of establishing a robust governance system that can respond to the expectations of shareholders and other stakeholders, while maintaining a corporate culture that continues to take on challenges and a system that enables swift decision-making.
 From this perspective, we have separated management supervision from business execution.

-For management supervision, we aim to enhance "transparency and objectivity" by centering on Outside Directors in the Board of Directors, and we have adopted a company structure with an Audit and Supervisory Committee to strengthen the audit and supervisory functions by Audit and Supervisory Committee Members who have voting rights in the Board of Directors.
+For management supervision, we aim to enhance "transparency and objectivity" by centering on Outside Directors in the Board of Directors, and we have adopted a company structure with an Audit and Supervisory Committee to strengthen the audit and supervisory functions by Audit and Supervisory Committee Members who decision-making authority in the Board of Directors.
 For business execution, we have established the Executive Committee to enable swift and rational decision-making.

 Appointment criteria for Directors